GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 14/Jan/2021 New paper!
+Work led by Eric Burns ["Identification of a Local Sample of Gamma-Ray Bursts Consistent with a Magnetar Giant Flare Origin"](https://ui.adsabs.harvard.edu/abs/2021arXiv210105144B/abstract) hits the arXiv.

+* 11/Jan/2021 Semester 2 gets underway at RHUL.
+I'm teaching FY1006 Mathematics II to 140 students in online mode for the foreseable future.

 * 07/Jan/2021 I gave a talk titled ["The deepening mystery of the Vela radio-pulsar glitch"](pdfs/Bar-Ilan.pdf) at the Department of Physics, Bar-Ilan University on our recent Vela paper.

 * 04/Dec/2020 I gave an improptu talk to the University of Southampton's [astrophysics group](http://www.astro.soton.ac.uk/) on our recent Vela paper.